 Assistant Professor of Applied Statistics

-Ravi Shroff is an Assistant Professor of Applied Statistics, and by joint appointment, an Assistant Professor of Urban Informatics at NYU's Center for Urban Science and Progress (CUSP).
+Ravi Shroff is an Assistant Professor of Applied Statistics with an affiliated appointment at NYU's Center for Urban Science and Progress (CUSP).
 He received a Ph.D. and M.S. in mathematics from UC San Diego, a M.S. in applied urban science and informatics from NYU-CUSP, and a B.S. in mathematics and economics from the University of Washington.

 Dr. Shroff's interests are broadly related to computational social science, in particular, the application of statistical and machine learning techniques to a variety of urban issues.
 His current research examines the use of interpretable statistical models to inform pretrial detention decisions; methods to accurately measure gunfire-related crime and reporting rates; and predictive models to support child welfare practitioners.
 He has past and ongoing collaborations with a number of city and state agencies in New York and California.